 Total time: 1 hour and 5 minutes max, and that’s with half the time being unattended.

-If you follow my recipe exactly, it is not a thick and silky creamy style soup like a thick potato soup.
+If you follow my recipe exactly, it is not a thick soup like a chowder.
 Chickpeas are not creamy beans, which is why I add in the cannellini beans.
-However, the more you blend the smoother the texture.
-I don’tmind some of the chickpea texture in my soup.
+If you try to only use chickpeas, they will not provide the creamy texture you want for the soup.

 You’ll notice this recipe does not use salt.
-You can certainly add it in, but in my efforts to keep it as healthy as possible I created it to also be sodium free (unless you use chicken broth instead of water).
+You can certainly add it in, but in my efforts to keep it as healthy as possible I created it to also be sodium free (unless you use vegetable broth instead of water).

 How to Blend the Beans